-Guillermo Selva Tapia, a full-time senior lecturer, holds a Ph.D. in Business Administration with a specialization in Operations Management from the University of North Carolina at Chapel Hill.
-He also holds two degrees from the University of Southern California in Los Angeles, a Master's Degree in Electromechanical Engineering (MScEE) and a Master's Degree in Industrial and Systems Engineering (MScISE).
-He is a graduate of the Instituto Tecnológico y de Estudios Superiores de Monterrey, Mexico, where he obtained his degree as an electrical engineer, and is a member of the Alpha Pi Mu Industrial Engineering Honor Society.
+INCAE Professor Emeritus Guillermo Selva Tapia holds a Ph.D. in Business Administration with a specialization in Operations Management from the University of North Carolina at Chapel Hill.
+He also holds two degrees from the University of Southern California in Los Angeles, a Master of Electromechanical Engineering (MScEE) and a Master of Industrial and Systems Engineering (MScISE).
+He is a graduate of the Instituto Tecnológico y de Estudios Superiores de Monterrey, Mexico, where he obtained his electrical engineering degree, and is a member of the Alpha Pi Mu Industrial Engineering Honor Society.

-At the Institution, as a professor he taught classes in the Operations area, thus he also served as a researcher, instructor and Associate Dean of the Master's programs.
-During his career at INCAE, Professor Selva has written more than 80 case studies and technical notes on energy management, operations management, service management, operational improvement, and operations strategy.
+At the Institution, as a professor he taught classes in the area of Operations, he also worked as a researcher, instructor and Associate Dean of the Master's programs.
+During his career at INCAE, Professor Selva wrote more than 80 case studies and technical notes on energy management, operations management, service management, operational improvement, and operations strategy.

 - Ph.D. - (Cand.)
 University of North Carolina (Chapel Hill)